randylien/oren.github.com/posts/leveldb.md

 It will create a folder called mydb with the database's content.
 The [API](https://github.com/rvagg/node-levelup#api) is very simple - put, get, del and a few streaming functions.

 The nice thing about using leveldb when used with node.js is that node can take you very far with only single a process.
 Leveldb is thread-safe which means that all the libuv threads that run in parallel in a typical node app will make reading and writing to leveldb very fast.
-In addition, reading is using streams which feels as if you are using a node core module - an indication that the author of levelup really knows what he is doing.
+In addition, you can use streams for reading or writing very fast, which feels as if you are using a node core module - an indication that the [author](https://github.com/rvagg) of LevelUp really knows what he is doing.

 ### Safety
 LevelUP is very safe. even if the node process crashed, as long as the write operation was sent to the file system it will make it.